 It‘s important to note that you will not receive any grant money in the first quarter of your project, but you can begin claiming reimbursement during the second quarter.

 Step 8: Grant Offer Letter (GOL)

 Once all these steps are complete, your project manager can sign and submit the grant offer letter.
 And then your project can start.

-I hope this blog has given you a better understanding of completing the project setup list.
-And of navigating Innovate UK’s due diligence process.
+I hope this blog has given you a good understanding of completing Innovate UK’s due diligence process.